Instrumental/instrumental_agent-ruby/README.md

 ## Capistrano Integration

-Add `require "instrumental_agent"` to your capistrano configuration and your deploys will be tracked automatically by Instrumental.
+Add `require "instrumental/capistrano"` to your capistrano configuration and your deploys will be tracked automatically by Instrumental.

 The following configuration will be added: